cortinaluis/vue-google-map-sample/README.md

 Let's take a closer look at `view/map` template again.
 As the wrapper component is ready, it is now ready to export its 2 props: `google` and `map`
-For which, `view/map` can receive, using &lt;slot-scope&gt;, these newly created props.
+`view/map` uses &lt;slot-scope&gt; to destructure these newly created props for its own use.
 Like this:

 ```